 Today’s trek will be a bit challenging.
 The trail climbs up through a rough path and across a moraine.
 Passing three smaller lakes, we ascend and cross the Laurebina La Pass(4,609m).
 After the pass, it is mostly a downhill walk to Phedi and then over a rocky hill through forests of pine and rhododendron until Ghopte.
 Overnight in Ghopte.

-The trail descends and ascends several times across ravines and rocks and then ascends through rhododendron, oak, and juniper forest to Tharepati.
+Today the trail descends and ascends several times.
+The trail goes across ravines and rocks and then finally ascends through rhododendron, oak, and juniper forest to Tharepati.
 From Tharepati, the trail steeply descends through pine and rhododendron forest with great views of the Helambu valley until Melamchigaon.
 Overnight in Melamchigaon.

-Today, we leave Melamchigoan and cross the stream.
-It is a gradual uphill climb through scenic landscape and forest, and arrive at Tarkeghyang, the largest village in the Helambu region.
+Leaving Melamchigoan, we shall descend to a small stream.
+Form here, it is a gradual uphill hike through scenic landscape and forest to Tarkeyghyang.
+Tarkeghyang is the largest village in the Helambu region.
 Overnight in Tarkeyghyang.

 Day 15: Tarkeghyang- Sermathang (2,610m/3-5hrs)

-We pass through a small forest with a view of the beautiful village of the Helambu region.
+Today we pass through a small forest with a view of the beautiful villages of the Helambu region.
 The trail makes a sweep around the wide valley and arrives at Sermathang.
 Overnight in Sermathang.